NearNodeFlash/dwsutil/README.md

 Summary
 --------------------
-WORKFLOW: desiredState 'setup' has been achieved
+WORKFLOW: desiredState 'Setup' has been achieved
-WARNING: Workflow desiredState is 'setup' but no computes have been assigned
+WARNING: Workflow desiredState is 'Setup' but no computes have been assigned
-WARNING: Workflow desiredState is 'setup' but no servers have been assigned to 'wfr-20220202-1636-0'
+WARNING: Workflow desiredState is 'Setup' but no servers have been assigned to 'wfr-20220202-1636-0'
 ```

 ## Error examples